 How to stay vigilant about your safety

-As the pandemic stretches on into the summer and fall and states lift stay-at-home orders and start to allow businesses to re-open, you may find yourself being a bit more casual about washing your hands, keeping your distance from other people in public, and wearing a mask.
+As the pandemic stretches on into the fall and winter, some states have lifted stay-at-home orders and have started to allow businesses to re-open.
+As things become a bit more normal, you may find yourself being more casual about washing your hands, keeping your distance from other people in public, and wearing a mask.
 Psychologists call this reaction “caution fatigue.”

 “We can become desensitized to stress and repeated warnings,” said Jackie Gollan, Ph.D., associate professor of psychiatry and behavioral science and a clinical psychologist at Northwestern University’s Feinberg School of Medicine in Chicago.
 “Our brains adjust to the alarms to reduce our stress, and then we can take longer to respond to warnings or start to ignore them.”